Fadelessgrain/CSE13S-Project/asgn6/README.md

 # Assignment 6

-This program takes in words from stdin and checls to see if they are valid words.
+This program takes in words from stdin and checks to see if they are valid words or if they are badspeak words.
 If they are not valid words, they should be added to a linked list and the user will recieve a message will their crimes, and suggestions on how to speak goodspeak.

 ## BUILD